-Generally speaking you should contact your Broadband provider, which will put in a request with Openreach if they are needed to correct the fault.
+Generally speaking, you should contact your broadband provider, which will put in a request to Openreach if they are needed to correct the fault.

 Why did an Openreach engineer come to connect my broadband when I am with Sky/Talk Talk/Plusnet or another provider?

-Openreach install and maintain the on street cabinets, exchanges and cabling which carry your broadband service.
+Openreach install and maintain the street cabinets, exchanges and cabling which carry your broadband service.
 This is then leased by your provider.
-Generally speaking, when you have a new broadband service or telephone line connected, an Openreach engineer will do the work at the street cabinet.
+Usually, when you have a new broadband service or telephone line connected, an Openreach engineer will do the work at the street cabinet.